MaxITService/OneClickPrompts/code-notes.md

 ### `buttons-injection.js`

-- **Purpose:** Handles the injection of custom buttons into the webpage for the **inline mode**.
+- **Purpose:** Handles the injection of custom buttons into the webpage for the **inline mode** and provides the core resiliency mechanism.
 - **Role:** This script is now primarily used when `init.js` decides that the floating panel should be hidden on initial load.
-It finds the correct injection point on the page and implements a resiliency mechanism to re-inject the elements if they disappear due to dynamic page updates.
+It finds the correct injection point on the page and implements a **self-healing** resiliency mechanism (using `MutationObserver` and timeouts) to re-inject the elements if they disappear due to dynamic page updates.

 ### `buttons-clicking-chatgpt.js`, `buttons-clicking-claude.js`, `buttons-clicking-copilot.js`, `buttons-clicking-deepseek.js`, `buttons-clicking-aistudio.js`, `buttons-clicking-grok.js`, `buttons-clicking-gemini.js`